Plumsail/forms-docs/source/javascript/manager.rst

 fd global variable
 --------------------------------------------------
-**fd** is a Forms designer manager global variable.
+**fd** is a Forms designer manager variable.
 Whenever you want to use custom methods on the form, you need to call the manager first.

+ **fd** is not global and only accesible from within the form, e.g. from JavaScript editor.

+ It is accesible globally in Form Preview, so you can run tests from browser's console.

+ Otherwise, it will not be accesible globally on the page, so you can include several forms on one page and not worry about their scripts conflicting at all.

 Plumsail Forms Events
 --------------------------------------------------